fhilprec/MBRL/MBRL/challanges.md

 Pong mit perfect Policy trainiert -> worldmodel lernt den Ball mit der Kelle zu tracken anstatt den Actions zu folgen

+TODO: use real rollouts from experience generation and just properly shuffle them.
+I am fed up with this other function Then get actor critic to run then adapt worldmodel so it can also train the actor critic